 These two pointy ends do the work.
 One point is very sharp, and I call that part the “awl.”
 The other end has a rounded ball, and I call that the “Ball.”
 So, there’s the awl and the ball.
 Got it?
 In between the awl and the ball is what I call the “Scoop.”
 Now the scoop is actually a razor/knife edge.
-How sharp my scoop is greatly determines how much I like my seam riper.
+How sharp my scoop is greatly determined how much I like my seam ripper.

 Take your awl and insert it under a stitch.
 Push until the scoop hits the thread and cuts it.